javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 By understanding and leveraging these basic bitwise operations, we can create masks, extract regions of interest, and implement various other image processing techniques in more advanced scenarios.

 ### Masking Techniques
+\#TODO need to add more examples and dive deeper to advanced level

 ## Introduction